-Our Online Instructional Design and Technology faculty members understand the challenges of modern industry.
+Our Instructional Design and Technology faculty understand the challenges of modern industry.
 Whether they’re creating cutting-edge online curricula or building new instructional technologies, they structure their GPS curriculum to draw on real-world expertise and connections that ultimately help our students advance their career goals.
-Here is a sampling of our Online Instructional Design and Technology faculty members:
+Here is a sampling of Instructional Design and Technology faculty:

 Dr. Kim Round currently serves as Director of Instructional Technology at Saint Anselm College.
 Previously, she has held technology leadership roles at Kaplan Higher Education, Merrimack College and Franklin W. Olin College of Engineering.
 She was selected for the prestigious 2014 Breakthrough Models Academy, sponsored by Educause and Next Generation Learning Challenges.
 Kim’s research interests include cloud computing’s impact on organizational leadership, as well as next generation learning management systems.
 Dr. Round earned her Ph.D in Computing Technology in Education from Nova Southeastern University, and her M.A. in Educational Technology Leadership from The George Washington University.

-Visit the Rabb School faculty directory for a full list of Brandeis GPS instructors.
+Visit the Rabb School faculty directory for a full list of Brandeis GPS faculty.